google/googletest/googletest/docs/primer.md

 The `::testing::InitGoogleTest()` function parses the command line for googletest flags, and removes all recognized flags.
-This allows the user to control a test program's behavior via various flags, which we'll cover in [AdvancedGuide](advanced.md).
+This allows the user to control a test program's behavior via various flags, which we'll cover in the [AdvancedGuide](advanced.md).
 You **must** call this function before calling `RUN_ALL_TESTS()`, or the flags won't be properly initialized.

 On Windows, `InitGoogleTest()` also works with wide strings, so it can be used in programs compiled in `UNICODE` mode as well.

 But maybe you think that writing all those main() functions is too much work?
-We agree with you completely and that's why Google Test provides a basic implementation of main().
+We agree with you completely, and that's why Google Test provides a basic implementation of main().
 If it fits your needs, then just link your test with gtest\_main library and you are good to go.